rbebb/LANWeather/README.md

 #### Start App

-Open the androidapp folder in Android Studio and click the run button (looks like a play button) at the top right of the window.
+Open the `flutterapp/` folder in your terminal use one fo the following commands:

+- `flutter run` for debug mode
+- `flutter run --release` for release mode

 ## Demo Video